A new year is here, which means it’s time to get motivated and start fresh…with your content, of course.

 While you may be focusing on how to keep your resolutions, January is also a great time to reflect on your content strategy and conduct a content audit.

-The metrics you choose to evaluate will vary depending on your organization’s goals and the channels you manage, but the objective of a content audit will always be the same: Find which content is engaging readers and helping you meet your goals.
+The metrics you choose to evaluate will vary depending on your organization’s digital marketing goals and the channels you manage, but the objective of this audit will always be the same: Find which content is engaging readers and helping you meet your goals.

 1. Focus on one channel

 This may mean you’ll need to conduct several content audits, but focusing on one channel at a time will help you stay organized and keep your data points equitable.
-For example, conduct a content audit for your blog and a separate audit for your social media channels.
+For example, conduct an audit for your blog and a separate audit for your social media channels.

 2. Determine your content KPIs

 If you are measuring performance throughout the year, you should have your KPIs in mind already.
 What you measure will depend on the goals of your team and the channel, as well as your organization’s business goals.
 You may want to measure engagement and awareness (time on page, unique page views, sessions etc.) or business and transaction metrics (customer conversions, form fills, or appointments made).
 Pick two or three important KPIs and stick to them.